momentum-cohort-2018-07/w7-lab-sql-lstravers/SQL_Answers.md

 # SQL Queries!

-## Description

 For each of the questions below, add the following information to a Markdown file in your homework repo:

-- The original question text
 - Your final SQL query (which you must have run and validated on the included database)
 - The number of results returned (if more than one)
 - The specific result returned (if a single record is returned)

 ## The queries

-- Find all time entries.
+1) Find all time entries.
-- Find the developer who joined most recently.
+2) Find the developer who joined most recently.
-- Find the number of projects for each client.
+3) Find the number of projects for each client.
-- Find all time entries, and show each one's client name next to it.
+4) Find all time entries, and show each one's client name next to it.
-- Find all developers in the "Ohio sheep" group.
+5) Find all developers in the "Ohio sheep" group.
-- Find the total number of hours worked for each client.
+6) Find the total number of hours worked for each client.
-- Find the client for whom Mrs. Lupe Schowalter (the developer) has worked the greatest number of hours.
+7) Find the client for whom Mrs. Lupe Schowalter (the developer) has worked the greatest number of hours.
-- List all client names with their project names (multiple rows for one client is fine).
+8) List all client names with their project names (multiple rows for one client is fine).
 Make sure that clients still show up even if they have no projects.
-- Find all developers who have written no comments.
+9)Find all developers who have written no comments.

 Unless otherwise specified, return all columns in the requested table (e.g. developers).